yoannfleurydev/dotfiles/README.md

 **WM**

-I3 (gaps) is my Window Manager.
-I'm fond of this little gaps between windows.
+[i3-gaps](https://github.com/Airblader/i3) is my Window Manager.

 ![Clean](./screenshots/clean.png)
 ![Dirty](./screenshots/dirty.png)

 **Terminal**

-Alacritty is my main terminal, it is written in Rust and is very fast.
-As a shell, I use FISH, that I find fast too and that has great default integrations.
+[Alacritty](https://github.com/alacritty/alacritty) is my main terminal, it is written in Rust and is very fast.
+As a shell, I use [fish](https://github.com/fish-shell/fish-shell), that I find fast too and that has great default integrations.

 **Lockscreen**

-I use i3lock for the lockscreen.
+I use [i3lock](https://github.com/i3/i3lock) for the lockscreen.
 I have a custom script to enable multi-monitor lockscreen.
 You can check [the script](./scripts/lock) in this repository.

 ![Lock sreen](./screenshots/lockscreen.png)